smizell/restfuljson/index.md

 ### API Consumers (Client-Side)

 **At build time**, the client SHOULD NOT include logic for constructing URLs.
-Rather, the client SHOULD use URLs provided by the server at runtime.

 **At runtime**, the client SHOULD use the URLs in API responses for retrieving resources.
 The client SHOULD rely on the presence or absence of URLs to know